-The Honorable John P. Carlin, nominated by President and confirmed overwhelmingly by the Senate, is the Assistant Attorney General for National Security and serves as the Department of Justice’s top national security attorney.
+The Honorable John P. Carlin, nominated by President Obama and confirmed overwhelmingly by the Senate, is the Assistant Attorney General for National Security and serves as the Department of Justice’s top national security attorney.
 As AAG, Mr. Carlin oversees nearly 400 employees responsible for protecting the country against international and domestic terrorism, espionage, cyber, and other national security threats.
 Under his leadership, NSD worked with U.S. Attorneys’ Offices and others to:

 - Prosecute the Boston Marathon bombing cases.